 Grab your Cricut or other cutting machine, and let’s get started.
-Just cut out the files in your desired material (I used simple black vinyl), wrap around your candles, and you’re good to go.
+Just cut out the files in your desired material (I used simple black vinyl from Expressions Vinyl), wrap around your candles, and you’re good to go.
 There are two different styles that look great together.

 Spider Candle Wraps Supplies

-- Vinyl (or other materials, like vellum or cardstock)
+- Adhesive vinyl (or other materials, like vellum or cardstock)

 - Spray Glue (if using a non-adhesive material)

 - SVG Cut Files (download by clicking the image below!)

 Spider Candle Wraps Directions

 These candle wraps are designed to be used on standard 3″ pillar candles.
 If you are using them on larger candles, you can use math to figure out how to make them the right size.
 If you’re unsure, the radius of the candle is half the width.
 So if it’s a 4″ pillar candle, the radius is 2.
 The calculator will then spit out a number—use that as the width of your candle wrap, adding 1/4″ or so as overlap to glue (if you are using an adhesive material such as vinyl, this overlap is unnecessary).
 Because of the detailed nature of these files, I wouldn’t recommend cutting them for a candle smaller than 3″ wide.